Chinese police warn Ai Weiwei to avoid tax hearing

 Pu said previously that officials had not shown him any original documents with evidence of tax evasion and had held a closed hearing last July, which he said was against the law.

 Government efforts to muzzle Ai have frequently backfired, as demonstrated by an outpouring of public sympathy - and cash - in response to the tax penalty.
-About 30,000 people donated money to help Ai cover an 8.45 million yuan ($1.3 million) bond required to contest the tax charges.
+About 30,000 people donated money to help Ai cover an 8.45 million yuan (826.4 thousand pounds) bond required to contest the tax charges.

 "We simply have to ask (the authorities): what can they achieve by this?"
 Ai said.
 "Don't you think this nation should be ruled by law?"

 China's official media has not reported the lawsuit.
-But the Global Times, a popular tabloid owned by the People's Daily, said in a commentary on Monday that the recognition given to Ai by the West "is not acknowledged among the majority of Chinese".
+But the Global Times, a popular tabloid owned by the Chinese Communist Party mouthpiece, said in a commentary on Monday that the recognition given to Ai by the West "is not acknowledged among the majority of Chinese".

 (Editing by Nick Macfie)